cyberyurei2000/mpv-osc-clock/docs/README.txt

 ■ 3.
 Setup
     1. Place the file "osc-clock.lua" inside your mpv scripts directory.
-    2. Place "FO-TVASAHI-GMorning.otf" (or any font of your choosing) inside your mpv fonts directory.
+    2. If you want to use one of the fonts from "TV-TIMER-FONT-V1.zip", place the font inside your mpv fonts directory.

     ----------------------------------------------------------------------------
     Windows:   C:\Users\%username%\AppData\Roaming\mpv\